InternLM/lmdeploy/README.md

 ```

 > \[!NOTE\]
 > By default, LMDeploy downloads model from HuggingFace.
-If you would like to use models from ModelScope, please set the environment variable:
+If you would like to use models from ModelScope, please install ModelScope by `pip install modelscope` and set the environment variable:
 >
 > `export LMDEPLOY_USE_MODELSCOPE=True`